-Back by popular demand, we hosted this event on the same exciting platform as last year.
-The virtual space allowed for guests to move about the room to mix and mingle with their peers giving us an experience as close to an in-person event as possible.
-Each attendee received a certificate to order breakfast to their door and a special welcome packet which included a signed copy of Scott Jackson’s book, Take Me With You, the 2021 Nonprofit Agenda, and the second edition of the Center’s Quarantine Comfort Food cookbook.
+This event was hosted virtually once again, allowing for guests to mix and mingle with their peers from afar while still giving us an experience as close to an in-person event as possible.
+Each attendee received a gift certificate to order breakfast to their door and a special welcome packet which included a copy of the book Good Economics for Hard Times, the 2022 Nonprofit Agenda, and the third edition of the Center’s Minimalist Cooking – Big Flavors, Small Budgets cookbook.

 We’d like to thank all who attended and those who contributed to the event’s success!